-A boxed processor is sold in a factory-sealed package containing the processor, a fan heatsink, product manual, and an Intel sticker.
+A boxed processor is sold in a factory-sealed package containing the processor, a fan heat sink, product manual, and an Intel sticker.
 The product manual contains installation instructions and warranty terms and conditions.
 Each boxed processor carries a three-year limited warranty.

 An OEM or tray processor is one that is sold wholesale, typically in bulk, to system manufacturers like HP, Dell, or Acer.
 The processors are usually sold in a tray format and integrated into a PC by the OEM or reseller.
 Individual vendors set the OEM processor warranty length and provide warranty services.
-We recommend that you consult your system warranty documentation for warranty terms and conditions.
+We recommend that you refer to your system warranty documentation for warranty terms and conditions.